Which?: Unfair contract terms

-Which? has statutory powers under the Unfair Terms in Consumer Contracts Regulations 1999.
-Which? can seek an injunction to restrain the use of an unfair contract term by a trader against consumers.
+Which? has statutory powers under the Unfair Terms in Consumer Contracts Regulations 1999, where they can seek an injunction to restrain the use of an unfair contract term by a trader against consumers.

 Competition Appeals Tribunal

 Which? is one of the 'specified bodies' who, under the Enterprise and Competition Acts, may bring proceedings before the Competition Appeals Tribunal (CAT) on behalf of two or more consumers for damages.
 Which? was granted specified body status on 1 October 2005 by the Ministers of the Department of Trade and Industry.
-In April 2007 Which? launched its first representative action on behalf of consumers unlawfully overcharged for football shirts due to price fixing.
+In April 2007, Which? launched its first representative action on behalf of consumers unlawfully overcharged for football shirts due to price fixing.

 Organisational structure

-The Consumers’ Association owns an operational company Which?
+The Consumers' Association owns an operational company Which?
 Ltd who report to the Council of Trustees.
 The Board of Which?
-Ltd is made up primarily of co-opted members, members of Which? staff and some representative[s] from the Consumers' Association Council.
+Ltd is made up primarily of co-opted members, members of Which? staff and some representatives from the Consumers' Association Council.

 The Consumers' Association is subject to both the Companies Act 2006 and to charity requirements.
-Since 2012 it is governed by a Council of nine elected and up-to six co-opted members who can serve a maximum of 9 years at any one time.
+Since 2012, it is governed by a Council of nine elected and up-to six co-opted members who can serve a maximum of nine years at any one time.

 Only Ordinary members of the Consumers' Association can stand for the council.
 Any subscriber can become a member of the Consumers' Association by agreeing to guarantee the debts of the Association to a maximum of 50p.
 It also means they will receive Annual Accounts, AGM Minutes, and be able to vote on Resolutions that change the governing Articles.

-None of the council, or Board members is paid [other than the employees], although they are entitled to claim reasonable expenses.
+Council trustees do not receive any payment for their service, however non-executive directors on the Which? board are remunerated.
 Sam Younger became Chairman on 1 January 2020, replacing Tim Gardam who had held the role since 2015.

+Traffic

+As of November 2024, Press Gazette ranked the Which? website 25th in the UK for page views, with 32.6m views per month.

+Associated organisations

+Which? is a member of Consumers International, the international membership organisation comprising 250 consumer groups around the world.
+Which? was a founding member of the International Organisation of Consumers Unions, which would later become Consumers International.